 In an effort to simplify its business, Bosch Rexroth had a clear objective: Reduce the quantity of serial numbers and thus the variance in their inventory.

-The task of solving this challenge for the electric motors commodity group was carried out in close cooperation with Hoyer Motors, who have been an important supplier to Bosch Rexroth for the past 15 years.
+The task of solving this challenge for the electric motors commodity group was carried out in close cooperation with Hoyer Motors, who has been an important supplier to Bosch Rexroth for the past 15 years.
 Working together, both teams quickly identified that the best approach was to develop one motor design to cover as much of the world as possible.
 So, with Bosch Rexroth as project partner, Hoyer began developing the World Efficiency Motor program.

 – Our main goal was to reduce the variance of our components.
 In that regard, the World Efficiency Motor is perfect, because with one serial number, we can cover all the markets the motor is rated for.
 Both from a sales and technical perspective, this is the ideal solution, says Dominik Furth, product manager for accessories, Business Unit Industrial Hydraulics at Bosch Rexroth.

 One of the first tasks when designing the new motor range was a deep dive into the technical details to identify which markets to cover.
 Complying with all of the various minimum energy performance standards and mechanical requirements across the globe is not possible in practice, so prioritisation was needed.

 – As part of the joint development, we involved Bosch Rexroth’s sales organisation for their input.
 In the end, it was decided to combine the requirements for NEMA Premium and IEC Ecodesign.
 With this combination, we are able to cover the majority of our worldwide market, says Dominik Furth.

 In addition to NEMA and IEC, the World Efficiency Motor is also approved in accordance with multiple other local regulations, allowing it to be used in North America, EU, Russia, China, Korea, Japan and Australia.